As an Amazon Associate, I earn from qualifying purchases.

-Mosquitoes are not only annoying to us and our dogs, they also carry disease.
+Mosquitoes are not only annoying to our dogs and us, but they also carry diseases.
 For dogs, the main disease transmitted by mosquitoes that we are concerned about is heartworm disease.
-When left untreated, heartworm disease can be fatal and it’s an expensive disease to treat.
-It’s better and safer for your pet to prevent it.
+When left untreated, heartworm disease can be fatal, and it’s an expensive disease to treat.
+It’s better and safer for your pet to prevent it in the first place.

-To prevent heartworm, have your Chihuahua checked for the disease (it’s a simple blood test).
+To prevent heartworm disease, have your Chihuahua routinely screened for the disease (it’s a simple blood test).
 If he doesn’t have it, you can put him on heartworm preventative medicine.
-You can get it from your vet, your local pet store or Amazon.
+You can get it from your vet, your local pet store, or Chewy.

-Another issue caused by mosquito bites, is that your dog can scratch it until it bleeds or develops an infection.
+Another issue caused by mosquito bites is that your dog can scratch it until it bleeds or develops an infection.
 Let’s look at the dangers of mosquito bites and why preventing and treating mosquito bites in dogs is so important.

-- Wipe it with a little rubbing alcohol.
+- Wipe the area with a little rubbing alcohol.
 It seems to stop the itch.

-- I have also dabbed it with coconut oil which healed it quickly and took away the itch.
+- I have also dabbed bites with coconut oil, which healed it quickly and took away the itch.

 - Haven’t tried this but have heard that Preparation H helps relieve the itch– be mindful that your dog cannot lick this product.

 - If you are growing Basil in your garden, pick off a leaf and rub the bite with it.